-If you are planning your wedding reception playlist this post is for you.
-One of the most important and fund parts of the reception is planning your playlist.
+If you are planning your wedding reception playlist, this post is for you.
+Planning your playlist is one of the most important and fund parts of the reception.

 By the end of this post, you will have an idea of the types of songs that you will play for your wedding reception playlist!

-The problem is that there are so many amazing wedding songs to choose from.
-This post will help you to narrow down the thousands upon thousands of songs to choose from for your wedding reception playlist by thinking about the types of songs that you want first and then the actual songs.
+The problem is that there are so many amazing wedding songs.
+This post will help you narrow down the thousands upon thousands of songs to choose from for your wedding reception playlist by thinking about the types of songs you want first and then the actual songs.

-There is actually an outline to wedding reception playlist songs if you think about it.
+If you think about it, there is an outline of wedding reception playlist songs.
 We know about the dances of the father of the bride and bride and the mother of the bride and groom.

-After the couple has danced with their parents the party begins and it’s the DJ‘s job to make a smooth transition from these meaningful moments to the party.
-A few more meaningful moments will help to set the pace throughout the reception such as the first kiss as bride and groom (after the ceremony), the cutting of the cake, the flower/groom toss, and more kisses on demand by guests tapping their glasses.
+After the couple has danced with their parents, the party begins, and it’s the DJ‘s job to transition from these meaningful moments to the party smoothly.
+A few more meaningful moments will help to set the pace throughout the reception, such as the first kiss as bride and groom (after the ceremony), the cutting of the cake, the flower/groom toss, and more kisses on demand by guests tapping their glasses.

-But the first transition is the toughest because emotions are running high after the very special first dances.
+But the first transition is the toughest because emotions run high after the very special first dances.
 It will take your professional DJ or band to help slowly make this transition from slow and somber to upbeat and electric.

 Your Wedding Reception Playlist

-Song for groom and mother and bride and father are picked out in advance by the couple respectively.
-Although input is always nice to have it will be wonderful to surprise your parent with the song you will dance to unless you feel that you will get nervous.
+Songs for the groom and mother and bride and father are picked out in advance by the couple, respectively.
+Although input is always nice to have, it will be wonderful to surprise your parent with the song you will dance to unless you feel that you will get nervous.
 In that case, if you want to practice your dance ahead of time, feel free to share what song you will be dancing to and practice as many times as you need to.

-The song that serves to help with the transition from the bride and groom dances with their parents.
+The song serves to help with the transition from the bride and groom dancing with their parents.
 This transition is for the professionals.
-In fact, this might be one of the most important moments to get right during the reception.
-The other parts of the wedding reception playlist are much more difficult to make mistakes with and even if you do the mistakes are less memorable but if you don’t get the transition from one parent-couple pair to the other it will stand out and be harder to recover from.
-Don’t worry, the DJ’s will help to make this transition go smoothly and this is exactly what you’re paying for them to do.
+This might be one of the most important moments to get right during the reception.
+The other parts of the wedding reception playlist are much more difficult to make mistakes with, and even if you do, the mistakes are less memorable.
+Still, if you don’t get the transition from one parent-couple pair to the other, it will stand out and be harder to recover from.
+Don’t worry; the DJs will help make this transition go smoothly, and this is exactly what you’re paying them to do.

 You will want to choose a few specifically intentional upbeat songs to give your guests a signal that this is a celebration and that they should feel comfortable enjoying themselves.
 These upbeat songs will not need to be more than 3-4 in number at the most.
 Their sole purpose is to get people up on their feet and enjoying the reception.